hagaakihiro/VirtualCBCT/README.md

 This project provides a virtual cone-beam CT (CBCT) system with an elementary information for objects.
 This is composed of two basic codes,

-material based forward projection algorithm (MBFPA) for CBCT geometry (GPU version),// Feldkamp-Davis-Kress (FDK) algorithm (CPU version),
+material based forward projection algorithm (MBFPA) for CBCT geometry (GPU version),
+Feldkamp-Davis-Kress (FDK) algorithm (CPU version),

 and high-resolution ICRP 110 phantoms (both male and female).